carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 title: Utility Entity
 ---

-A Utility Entity represents an object inside a Utility World, and only Utility Entities in the same world can interact with each other.
-Therefore, if you want a GameObject as the target of [[../UtilityAgent/index|Utility Agents]], you need to transform it into a Utility Entity.
+A Utility Entity represents an object inside a [[index|Utility World]], and only Utility Entities in the same world can interact with each other.
+Therefore, if you want a GameObject to be the target of a [[../UtilityAgent/index|Utility Agent]], you need to do the following:
+1. Transform the GameObject into a Utility Entity
+2. Register the Utility Entity with the same Utility World as the Utility Agent.

 # Transforming GameObjects into Utility Entities